evrythng/evrythng-cli-plugin-upc-import/README.md

 # evrythng-cli-plugin-upc-lookup

-Example plugin for the [EVRYTHNG CLI](https://github.com/evrythng/evrythng-cli) showing how to create a product using a UPC code via the barcodelookup.com API.
+Example plugin for the [EVRYTHNG CLI](https://github.com/evrythng/evrythng-cli) showing how to create a product using a UPC code via the barcodelookup.com API with their user key.

 ## Usage